-- Grocery retailers have until 28 March 2024 to review and amend their supply contracts so they comply with the Code. - The Code sets out clearly what behaviours are required of grocery retailers, what behaviours are strictly prohibited, and what behaviours are prohibited unless the behaviour is permitted under the supply contract and is 'reasonable in the circumstances'. - While the Code is not a "silver bullet", there is leverage to be gained under the 'good faith' and 'reasonableness in the circumstances' cards.
+- The Code sets out clearly what behaviours are required of grocery retailers, what behaviours are strictly prohibited, and what behaviours are prohibited unless the behaviour is permitted under the supply contract and is 'reasonable in the circumstances'. - While the Code is not a 'silver bullet', there is leverage to be gained under the 'good faith' and 'reasonableness in the circumstances' cards.